Estimating discrete choice models with

 A new function allows to extract all the messages generated during a run.
 See documentation.
 See example.
 It is also possible to make the logger temporarily silent using the functions temporarySilence and resume.

 In order to comply better with good programming practice in Python, the syntax to import the variable names from the data file has been modified since version 3.2.5.
 The file headers.py is not generated anymore.
-The best practice is to declare every variable explicity:
+The best practice is to declare every variable explicitly:

 PURPOSE = Variable('PURPOSE')